-failed to take the action.

-- (4) The local government must give the person who failed to take the action written notice of the amount of the debt. - (5) If the debt is not paid within 30 days after the date of the written notice, the local government may recover the debt as if the debt were overdue rates. - (6) The right to recover costs under this section is in addition to, and does not derogate from, any right to costs, restitution or compensation under another law. - (7) A certificate signed by an authorised person is evidence of any of the following matters- - (a) the taking of the action by the local government under subsection (2); - (b) the cost of the action; - (c) the delivery of the written notice mentioned in subsection (4); - (d) the amount of any costs unpaid at the date of the certificate.
+- (3) The local government may recover the amount that the local government properly and reasonably incurs in taking the action as a debt payable by the person who failed to take the action - (4) The local government must give the person who failed to take the action written notice of the amount of the debt. - (5) If the debt is not paid within 30 days after the date of the written notice, the local government may recover the debt as idf the debt were overdue rates. - (6) The right to recover cost under this section is in addition to, and does not derogate from, any right to costs, restitution or compensation under another law. - (7) A certificate signed by an authorised person is evidence of any of the following matters - (a) the taking of the action by the local government under subsection (2); - (b) the cost of the action; - (c) the delivery of the written notice mentioned in subsection (4); - (d) the amount of any cost unpaid at the date of the certificate.